cfengine/documentation/examples/tutorials/report_inventory_remediate_sec_vulnerabilities.markdown

 able to see the impact on your estate.
 The same methodology can be applied to other issues.

+**Note:** The included policy does not require CFEngine Enterprise.
+Only the reporting functionality (Mission Portal) requires the Enterprise version.

 ## Inventory CVE-2013-6271 ##

 Writing inventory policy with CFEngine is just like any other CFEngine policy,